Highlights

 65

-Thinking about watching 'Gremlins 2: The New Batch' at home?
-Check out platforms and services with rental, purchase, and subscription options, all in one place.
-In the US, you can currently rent, buy, or stream 'Gremlins 2: The New Batch' via subscription on Microsoft Store, YouTube, Prime Video, Google Play Movies, Apple TV Store.
+Can’t wait to check out 'Gremlins 2: The New Batch' right from your couch?
+We’ve rounded up streaming services and cable providers with rental, purchase, and subscription options, so you can choose your preferred way to watch.
+As of now in the US, 'Gremlins 2: The New Batch' is available on Microsoft Store, YouTube, Prime Video, Google Play Movies, Apple TV Store to rent, buy, or stream with a subscription.

-Here are a few important points to remember about the Amblin Entertainment, Warner Bros.
+Here are a few quick details to keep in mind about the Amblin Entertainment, Warner Bros.
 Pictures fantasy flick.
 Gremlins 2: The New Batch starring Zach Galligan, Phoebe Cates, John Glover, Robert Prosky has a PG-13 rating, a runtime of about 1 hr 46 min.
 The release date of the movie is June 15th, 1990.
-The movie received a user score of 65/100 on TMDb, which is derived from reviews from 2,787 verified users.
+The movie received a user score of 65/100 on TMDb, which is informed by reviews from 2,787 active users.

 Ready to dive into the plot?
 Here's the plot: "Young sweethearts Billy and Kate move to the Big Apple, land jobs in a high-tech office park and soon reunite with the friendly and lovable Gizmo.
 But a series of accidents creates a whole new generation of Gremlins.
 The situation worsens when the devilish green creatures invade a top-secret laboratory and develop genetically altered powers, making them even harder to destroy!"